Islamist gunmen attack African Union base in Somalia

 Al Shabaab was pushed out of Mogadishu in 2011 but it still controls chunks of the countryside in south and central Somalia.
 This year it has lost several key towns, including the port city of Barawe, during the two AMISOM offensives.

-Reporting by Abdi Sheikh and Feisal Omar; Writing by Drazen Jorgic; Editing by Ruth Pitchford and Pravin Char
+Reporting by Abdi Sheikh and Feisal Omar; Additional reporting by David Brunnstrom in Washington; Writing by Drazen Jorgic; Editing by Ruth Pitchford and Pravin Char